-A task team of the International Global Ocean Services System (IGOSS) of the Intergovernmental Oceanographic Commission (IOC) on "Quality Control for Automated Systems" has addressed the problem of how the international community should treat XBT data (IOC, 1992a; IOC, 1992b).
-One of their recommendations is that IGOSS continue using the existing drop-rate equations until international agreement is reached on a solution.
-It has been recommended that data centers continue to receive and distribute XBT data that are uncorrected for the systematic error.
-Some investigators have not followed this guidance, and in other cases it is uncertain whether a correction was made or not before data being sent to an archive.
-Both these possibilities are indicated in our metadata for each profile.
-We have made no correction to the depths of the observed level XBT profiles.
-Thus, investigators, if they desire, can make whatever correction they need to the observed level data we are providing since we have not corrected these profiles for this error.
-However, in order to merge XBT data with other types of temperature measurements, and in order to produce climatologies and other analyses, by necessity we have corrected the drop-rate error in XBT profiles, as part of the process of interpolating the data to standard depth levels (the drop-rate correction was applied observed level data before interpolation to standard levels).
+We have made no correction to the depths and temperatures of the observed level XBT and MBT profiles.
+Thus, investigators, if they desire, can make whatever correction they need to the observed level data we are providing since we have not corrected these profiles.
+However, in order to merge XBT and MBT data with other types of temperature measurements, and in order to produce climatologies and other analyses, necessity we have corrected the drop-rate error in XBT profiles, and the temperature bias in XBT and MBT profiles (Levitus et al., 2009), as part of the process of interpolating the data to standard depth levels (the drop-rate correction was applied observed data before level interpolation to standard levels).
 All T4, T6, and T7 XBT profiles and designated T5 XBT profiles that we have used in generating products at standard levels, or made available as part of our standard level profile data sets, have been corrected for the drop-rate error.
-If, in fact, users wish to use another procedure, but still use the XBT data set we have compiled, they can do so by applying correction procedure to observed level XBT profile data set, which has not been corrected for the drop-rate error, unless indicated by the metadata.
+If, in fact, users wish to use another procedure, but still use the XBT data set we have compiled, they can do so by applying their correction procedure to observed level XBT profile data set, which has not been corrected for the drop-rate error, unless indicated by the metadata.